 Python regius, commonly known as the Ball Python or Royal Python, is a medium sized python endemic to sub-Saharan Africa.
 They are a nocturnal species that spends their lives in abandoned termite mounds and other dark hiding places waiting to ambush prey.
 Ball pythons are extremely popular due to their ease of care, docile temperament and the wide variety of stunning color and pattern mutations available.

-First, a word on cohabitation.
 Ball Pythons are solitary animals.
 Each individual snake must have its own enclosure.
 Cohabitation puts undue stress on the snake which can lead to feeding problems and illness.

 Hides: Ball pythons are shy, and find comfort in small, dark spaces.
 The most important thing to provide in your enclosure aside from heat is an adequate hiding place.
 It should be large enough that your snake can fit its whole body inside, but small enough that the snake’s sides touch the edges.
 With ball pythons, the darker and tighter the hide, the better.
 Two identical hiding spots should be provided, one on the hot side of the enclosure and one on the cool side.

 Substrate: There are a wide variety of substrates available that are suitable for ball pythons, such as aspen, coconut husk, cypress, newsprint and paper towels.
 You can even set your snake up with a bioactive substrate.
 We prefer to use ReptiChip, which is made from coconut husks.
 Substrates that should be avoided are Reptile carpet, sand, pine and cedar.
+You can also provide your ball python with a bioactive substrate.

 Ball pythons require moderate humidity.
 Around 60% is ideal.
 A digital hydrometer is the best way to measure the humidity.
 There are two components to maintaining humidity in a captive environment: evaporation and ventilation.
 Humidity is a measure of the moisture in the air, and is achieved by evaporation of water.
 Getting the right humidity is a matter of keeping that evaporated water in the environment.
 If you are using a glass tank with a screen lid, covering 50-90% of the lid is usually necessary to prevent the moisture in the air from escaping the enclosure.
 Other enclosures such as tubs with a few holes or vision style cages with a couple ventilation ports do not usually need any modifications.
 Once you get a baseline reading on your humidity, you can adjust it as needed by modifying ventilation and evaporation surface area.
 If your humidity is too low (under 55%) you need to decrease ventilation and/or increase the size of your water bowl.
 If you humidity is high (over 65%) you need to increase ventilation and/or decrease the size of your water bowl.
 You should not need to mist your enclosure to maintain humidity if you are set up correctly.
 Aside from measuring humidity with a hygrometer, you can generally tell whether your humidity is high enough if your python is shedding properly.
 Healthy snakes shed their skin in one solid piece.
 If the shed is coming off in pieces, or doesn’t come off at all, your humidity is too low.